hbradio/portfolio/content/fact-checking.md

 > We don’t check absolutely everything a candidate says, but focus on what catches our eye as significant, newsworthy or potentially influential.
 Our ratings are also not intended to be statistically representative but to show trends over time.

-This is not an criticsm of Politifact's mission: they choose to invest their time checking the most important claims they can find.
+This is not an criticsm of PolitiFact's mission: they choose to invest their time checking the most important claims they can find.
 But to compare two politician's lying, I need a different strategy.

-## Sampling
+## Brandolini's Law

-I want to answer questions like "Is this public figure a liar?" and "Should I listen when they talk?"
+I want to know: how often does each politician lie?
-What can I do?
+But how can I answer that?
 Hook a microphone to every politician and assign a team of 100 to fact check every word?

+What we're fighting is [Brandolini's Law](https://en.wikipedia.org/wiki/Brandolini%27s_law):

+> The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it.

+Every week there's a new press conference, a new podcast appearance, a hundred new tweets.
+It would be impossible to keep up.

 Let's do what we do when we have too many things to count or classify: let's sample.
-Let's consider an entire speech from a politician and fact-check ***every declarative sentence***.

-## How this helps us fight Brandolini's Law

-> The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it. - Brandolini's Law
+## Sampling

 As Brandolini's Law points out, it would be impossible continually to check every claim that a politician makes.
 But, once we've evaluated a sample, maybe we don't need to.

+**Let's take an entire speech from a politician and fact-check *every declarative sentence***.

 Investing the time to completely and exhaustively fact check a lengthy sample of text allows us to establish a rate of lying.
 Once we have this, we can allow ourselves to detach from the firehose of new content.